dazhaxie666/FRP_Prediction/README.md

 |                  | TransConv   | 32x4x4      | 16x8x8       | (3x3)       | 16             | 2      |
 |                  | Conv        | 16x8x8      | 1x64x64      | (1x1)       | 1              | 1      |

-This article uses pytorch for training, and the specific code can be found in this repository.
+Training is implemented using PyTorch, and the detailed code can be found in the repository folder named '[Deep learning MODEL](./Deep Learning Model)'.